hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 with a single string-based registration box (in Rust terminology, the heap-allocated reference types are all called boxes).

-When registering an account, there are a few more variables: The account can only be registered to an existing domain.
+When registering an account, there are a few more variables.
+The account can only be registered to an existing domain.
 Also, an account typically has to have a key pair.
 So if e.g. _alice@wonderland_ was registering an account for _white_rabbit@looking_glass_, she should provide his public